scylladb/scylladb-docs-developers/docs/source/getting-started/dynamodb/cost/global-tables.rst

     Global Tables replication introduces unpredictable latencies.
 You can’t control internals like replication buffer size or timing.
 ScyllaDB’s architecture allows you to optimize for your specific workload and latency requirements.

 #.
 You’re sensitive to vendor lock-in.
     Global Tables are tightly coupled with AWS infrastructure.
-No way to replicate them outside of AWS regions, or integrate with other systems easily.
+There's no way to replicate them outside of AWS regions or integrate with other systems easily.
 ScyllaDB runs anywhere, from any public cloud to on-premise.

 #.
 You want cost transparency.
     Costs are opaque and can spike unexpectedly.
 You pay for every write in every region, plus cross-region data transfer fees.
 This can lead to unpredictable bills, especially if you’re not monitoring usage closely.
 Use :doc:`DynamoDB Cost Calculator <calculator>` to model expected workloads and costs.